 The exact amount of calories an individual animal needs to maintain a healthy weight is variable and influenced by many factors including genetics, age, breed, and activity level.
 This tool is meant to be used only as a guideline for healthy individuals and does not substitute veterinary advice

-What Are Some of the Benefits of Feeding Your Dog Food with the Right Protein-to-Fat Ratio?
+Top 3 Benefits of Feeding Your Dog Food With the Right Protein-to-Fat Ratio

 There are many benefits of feeding your dog a food with the right protein-to-fat ratio.
 Some of these benefits include: